 Perforation and entry into the eye

 Probably the most dreaded complication related to use of the automatic corneal shaper (ACS) is perforation and entry into the eye.
 Because the eye is pressurized to about 60 mm Hg, entering the eye at this pressure is particularly hazardous.
 Case reports of iris and lens injury occurring at the time of entry are well documented.
 The cause is improper assembly of the ACS unit; specifically, leaving the depth plate out.
 True incidence of this rare complication is unknown.
-The ACS and similar first-generation microkeratomes are no longer in clinical use, further reducing the chance of this complication.
+The ACS and similar first-generation microkeratomes no longer are in clinical use, further reducing the chance of this complication.
 Newer microkeratomes from most manufacturers (eg, Hansatome unit from Bausch & Lomb Surgical, Amadeus unit from AMO, One Use Plus from Moria) have a built-in depth plate to prevent this assembly error.

 Thin or perforated (poor) flap